Canadian economy shrank in Q3 but manages to 'keep its head above recession waters'

 BREAKING

-BREAKING Canadian economy shrank 1.1 per cent in Q3 on annualized basis, StatCan says
+BREAKING Canadian economy shrank in Q3 but manages to 'keep its head above recession waters'

-Statistics Canada says a decrease in international exports and slower inventory accumulation by businesses were partially offset by increases in government spending and housing investment.
+The Canadian economy shrank in the third quarter as higher rates weighed on consumer and business spending, but has so far managed to skirt a recession after a significant upward revision to second quarter GDP figures.

+A holiday meal in Canada will be an 'expensive proposition': food lab

 -